Samriddha-Sapkota/House-of-Liquor-/README.md

 ---

+# This readme only contains the surface of the documentation.
+To read the full documentation please refer to [Documentation.pdf](./Documentation.pdf).

 ## Overview

 House of Liquor is a mock e-commerce liquor store that walks through the full lifecycle of an attack: reconnaissance, vulnerability discovery, exploitation, and remediation.
 The vulnerable route (`/review`) strings unsanitized input into a Jinja2 template string, and a separate search/login flow is vulnerable to SQL injection via unparameterized queries.